confluentinc/operator-earlyaccess/rackawareness/README.rst

      kubectl get nodes --show-labels

-The Kubernetes cluster must have a service account that is configured with a clusterrole/role that provides get/list access to both the pods and nodes resources.
+Configure your Kubernetes cluster with a service account that is configured with a clusterrole/role that provides get/list access to both the pods and nodes resources.

-Kafka pods will curl kubernetes api for the node it is scheduled using the mounted serviceAccountToken.
+This is required as Kafka pods will curl kubernetes api for the node it is scheduled on using the mounted serviceAccountToken.

    ::